osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 ## Set up the Depth Camera in Gazebo

-Open Gazebo with ROS support enabled (e.g.
+Open Gazebo-classic with ROS support enabled (e.g.
 `roslaunch gazebo_ros empty_world.launch`).
 Use the Insert panel to find your "Kinect ROS" model, and insert it into the world.